realtobi999/ASP.NET_LibrarySystem/readme.md

 ## Notes

 In this project i learned a lot about ASP.NET and specifically about API's.
-I've implemented various authentication middlewares and authorization policies, implemented the clean architecture paradigm, got better at writing integration tests, learned how to implement an **EMAIL** service and how to use the Razor Engine for custom email HTML.
+I've implemented various authentication middlewares and authorization policies, implemented the clean architecture design, got better at writing integration tests, learned how to implement an **EMAIL** service and how to use the Razor Engine for custom email HTML.
 I've also got better at writing bussiness logic and implemented various features.